sseamonds/stock_data_tracker/README.md

 docker push <your_account_number>.dkr.ecr.<your_region>.amazonaws.com/<repo_namespace>/<repo_name>:latest
 5. Check your ECR repo for this image
 6. test the lambda in AWS with a payload like the one for the local test above
+### To schedule daily checks
+- EventBridge Rule, schedule type, with cron format something like : 0 22 ? * 2-6 *
+- target lambda : current_stock_metrics
+- pass message to current_stock_metrics lambda of format:
+		{"Records": [{"stock": "AWF"}]}
+- current_stock_metrics which will get the current nav/price and send the premium/discount to the cef_metrics_check lambda
+- cef_metrics_check will log to CloudWatch if values exceed values from RDS

 ## Future plans:
 - BI views, visualization for gold data